Colorado Solar Incentives: Tax Credits, Rebates, & Exemptions in 2025

 • Electric rates average $0.15 per kWh in Colorado

-• Colorado offers true net metering to solar homeowners
+• Colorado offers net metering at the full retail rate to solar homeowners

-• Colorado homeowners earn kWh credits for excess solar energy sent to the grid, bringing customers the best possible electricity bill savings
+• Homeowners that install solar can earn kWh credits for any excess energy their system produces, bringing customers the best possible electricity bill savings

-• Any municipal utilities with less than 5,000 customers are not required to offer net metering
+• Smaller municipal utilities with less than 5,000 customers are not required by law to offer net metering

-Colorado’s state net metering policy requires all utilities and electric cooperatives (with the exception of ones located in smaller municipalities) to purchase any excess energy generated from rooftop solar systems.
+Colorado’s state net metering policy requires all utilities and electric cooperatives (excluding small municipal companies) to purchase any excess energy generated from rooftop solar systems.

-Utilities are required to provide a credit on your bill for each kilowatt-hour of solar energy you send to the grid.
-Each credit is worth 1 kWh and fully covers the cost of energy you use from the grid later in the day, when your solar panels aren’t producing electricity.
+Utilities must provide a credit on your bill for each kilowatt-hour of solar power you send to the grid.
+Each credit is worth 1 kWh and fully covers the cost of electricity you use from the grid later in the day when your solar panels aren’t producing electricity.

-Any excess bill credits can be carried over to next month’s bill, but if the customer’s net production of electricity remains above consumption for a year utilities must reimburse the customers at the end of the year, if they don’t elect to have the credits rolled over.
+If you end up with excess bill credits at the end of a billing cycle, they can be carried over to the next month’s bill.
+Colorado’s policy states that if the customer’s net electricity production remains above consumption for a year, utilities must reimburse the customers at the end of the year if they don't opt to have those credits rolled over.

-Customers looking to pair their solar systems with solar energy storage do so to help reduce energy bills or provide backup power during an outage.
+Homeowners can pair their solar systems with solar energy storage to provide backup power during an outage.

 Federal solar tax credit